The Losers (Vertigo): Reception

 In the week after the film's release, The Losers: Book 1 topped the New York Times paperback graphic books list.

 Awards

 In 2004, the series won the Eagle Award for "Favourite New Comicbook" and was nominated for the "Best New Series" Eisner Award.
 In 2006, Jock was nominated for the "Best Cover Artist" Eisner Award, for The Losers.

 Film adaptation

 A live-action adaptation of The Losers was released on April 23, 2010.
 The film was developed by Warner Bros.
 Pictures and Dark Castle Entertainment.
 The Losers was directed by Sylvain White, with a screenplay by Peter Berg and James Vanderbilt.
 Tim Story was considered for directing.
-The actors starring in the film are Jeffrey Dean Morgan, Zoe Saldana, Chris Evans, Idris Elba, Columbus Short and Jason Patric.
+The actors starring in the film are Jeffrey Dean Morgan, Zoe Saldaña, Chris Evans, Idris Elba, Columbus Short and Jason Patric.